 - Cornell’s coronavirus website is the central source for accurate and ongoing updates from the university.
-This website includes helpful resources and a frequently refreshed FAQ section.
+This website includes helpful resources and FAQs.

-- The Graduate School’s newly created COVID-19 Updates contains all Graduate School COVID-19 communications and resources.
+- The Graduate School’s COVID-19 Updates page contains all Graduate School COVID-19 communications and resources.

 Cornell COVID-19 Websites